Anthropoid (film): Release

 In July 2015, the first image of Dornan and Murphy was released.
-In May 2016, Bleecker Street acquired U.S distribution rights to the film.
+In May 2016, Bleecker Street acquired U.S. distribution rights to the film.
 In June 2016, the first trailer was released.

 Anthropoid had its world premiere at the Karlovy Vary International Film Festival on 1 July 2016 as the opening night film.
 It was released in the United States on 12 August 2016.

 Critical reception

 On review aggregation website Rotten Tomatoes, Anthropoid has an approval rating of 67% based on 108 reviews, with an average rating of 6.50/10.
+The website's critics consensus reads, "Anthropoid completes its mission rather unevenly but delivers a historically illuminating story with great performances to back it up."
 On Metacritic, the film has a weighted average score of 59 out of 100, based on 29 critics, indicating "mixed or average reviews".
 The film has garnered praise for its commitment to realism and true events.

-In his review for The Guardian, Peter Bradshaw wrote, "An intelligent, tough, and gripping movie."Variety's chief film critic Peter Debruge felt that "Jamie Dornan and Cillian Murphy spearhead a mission to assassinate a top-ranking Nazi officer in a thriller that doesn't actually get thrilling until after the deed is done."
+In his review for The Guardian, Peter Bradshaw wrote, "An intelligent, tough, and gripping movie."
+Variety's chief film critic Peter Debruge felt that "Jamie Dornan and Cillian Murphy spearhead a mission to assassinate a top-ranking Nazi officer in a thriller that doesn't actually get thrilling until after the deed is done."
 The Washington Post's Christopher Kompanek gave the film four out of four stars, writing: Anthropoid never feels formulaic—a surprise in a summer release.
 (With luck, Academy Award voters won't forget this one.)"